 … and a thumbs up to the police officer who allowed us to climb Devil’s Peak even though it was “off season” [due to risk of fire].
 Common sense prevailed.

 Weren’t always the best.

-In 1970 I paid $1,000 to fly from Fort St. John, British Columbia to Sydney, Australia.
+In 1970, I laid down $1,000 to fly from Fort St. John, British Columbia to Sydney, Australia.
 Mind you, that was one-way — and included a special stand-by youth fare of $100 to fly from Vancouver to Honolulu.

 Flew Canadian Pacific and BOAC; neither airline is around anymore.

 $1,000 in 1970 dollars is $6,400 in 2017 dollars.
 So. $6,400 to travel one way in 1970; 47 years later, $1080 return trip.